kevincao91/kevin.ai.faster_rcnn_pytorch_1.0_torchvision/README.md

 * **It is memory efficient**.
 We use the no grad model during the demo.

+* **It is use auto training process**.
+We give a more simple training control in our implementation, only focus on lr_inti, lr_gama and max_epoch.

 * **It is support pytorch-1.0**.
 We change the code to run faster R-CNN in pytorch-1.0.

 ## Benchmarking